Featured Event

 Celebrate Indigenous success, while sharing ideas, exploring opportunities, and networking.

-The discussion will conclude with an interactive Q&A session, where attendees will be able to seek insights, clarification, and practical advice from the speakers.
+The panel discussion will conclude with an interactive Q&A session, where attendees will be able to seek insights, clarification, and practical advice from the speakers.

 November 26, 2025